vladfi1/phillip/Readme.md

 ## Play

 You will need to know where dolphin is located.
 On Mac the dolphin path will be `~/../../Applications/Dolphin.app/Contents/MacOS/Dolphin`.
-On Windows it will be the path to the `.exe` you unzipped.
+On Windows it will be the path to the `.exe` you unzipped, and you will need the `--tcp 1` option.

-    python3 phillip/run.py --gui --human --start 0 --load agents/FalconFalconBF --iso path/to/SSBM.iso --exe path/to/dolphin
+    python3 phillip/run.py --gui --human --start 0 --load agents/FalconFalconBF --iso path/to/SSBM.iso --exe path/to/dolphin [--tcp 1]

 Trained agents are stored in the `agents` directory.
 Aside from `FalconFalconBF`, the agents in `agents/delay0/` are also fairly strong.
 Run with `--help` to see all options.